Recommended practices

 Consider accessibility requirements

 Make sure your integration is usable by all users, including those with disabilities.
 Provide alternative text for images, clear button labels, logical keyboard navigation, and high-contrast colors.
-Refer to Canva’s Accessibility guidelines to learn more on how we maintain minimum AA accessibility level across all our experiences.
+Refer to Canva’s Accessibility guidelines(opens in a new tab or window) to learn more on how we maintain minimum AA accessibility level across all our experiences.

 Use clear, simple language